 Sometimes a photograph has more meaning for the photographer; that is both the beauty and the weakness within the medium.
 This is one such case of that.
 For the viewer it is just a girl and a stone.
 For me it is much more.

 I grew up in Dunblane and when the news of the school shooting came out I knew my niece and nephew were at risk.
 I was phoning from Edinburgh and at first didn’t know which school was involved (primary or high) and then I couldn’t remember if my niece was still in her final year at primary or not.
 And if she was I knew the layout of the school and that the p7 huts used to be next to the gym.

 No one was answering their phones because they were all running to their neighbours and the schools.
+And it was all landlines back then.
 After several hours I knew they were safe.
 Although my immediate family were not effected, so many in Dunblane were.
 It is a horror I still find hard to contemplate.

 Not long after I went up to Dunblane and photographed my niece.
 We wandered around a bit and chatted then I took this photo.
 So yes, it is a girl and a stone but for me it’s a little bit more.

 I’ve been thinking about death, or more precisely, death and photography.
 Quite a popular area this mortality/art malarkey but it always seems to get contemporary photographers (and artists, and art-photographers, however, you want to be described….) into all sorts of bother; either in their own minds or in the public and/or critics’ eyes.

 In the 19th Century, death and photography were no stranger to one another, with portraits taken to remind the grieving of who they had lost or to send to relatives to alert them to the news.
 In recent times, I have seen members of my own family photograph the headstone of their dear departed and send the pics to other relatives.
 Not quite a body but a safer alternative.
 Oh, and not appreciated by the receiver (not myself).